 Strength and flexibility exercises can help prevent falls and injuries, as they improve balance and mobility.
 Improved muscle strength can also help us function better in general.

 Exercise also reduces the risk of heart disease or strokes and is proven to reduce and maintain normal blood pressure levels.
 It helps to maintain healthy arteries in our hearts, as well as maintaining cholesterol levels and reduces obesity and type two diabetes.

-Weight-baring exercises such as brisk walking, bowls and tennis, can help keep the bones healthy.
+Weight-baring exercises such as brisk walking can help keep the bones healthy.